mohxinyin/TPR_Automation/Readme.md

 ## **Things to Improve**
 - Sometimes cache will be corrupted, run **COMfix.py** to clear cache Error msg: \[ERROR] Could not open Excel or workbook: module 'win32com.gen\_py.00020813-0000-0000-C000-000000000046x0x1x9' has no attribute 'CLSIDToClassMap'
-- In the schedule tab, the pivot table is not expanded, have to manually expand
+- In the schedule pivot table, the dates are not highlighted, have to manually highlight
 - Excel application will pop up when main_summary.py is run

 ## **How to run**